 When you think about social media, LinkedIn may not immediately come to mind.
 It doesn’t seem “social” — it’s not where your friends hang out.
 Or is it?
-With more than 500 million users (40 percent of whom check in daily), LinkedIn has huge potential to shape your life.
+With around 590 million users, from students and recent graduates to senior level influencers and decision makers, LinkedIn has huge potential to shape your life.
 You and your college student should both have accounts.

 Most underclassmen can’t picture what’s involved in a job search.
 They may not have settled on a major much less a vocation.
 However, it’s never too soon to start building a professional network.
 Sree Sreeivasan, founder of Digimentors, a social media consultancy, believes students should start even before college.
 At the 2018 ASJA conference in New York he made his opinion clear: “Every ninth grader should set up and maintain a LinkedIn profile.”

 He cites independence as one benefit of establishing an account early.
 Traditionally, parents have helped their students find internships or jobs by connecting their kids with people they know.
 With LinkedIn, Sreeivasan says, students can do that work themselves.
 Establishing a profile while still a student “teaches you that social media is not just for frivolous things.
 It teaches you how to connect to people without asking your parents for favors.”

 Find a job.

 LinkedIn users can search for and apply to jobs without leaving the site and can also use the site to research those companies and an industry as a whole.
 Searching a company name may provide a list of people who work there, job listings, news about the company (including press releases that might not be on the company website) and related groups you might want to join.
 You may discover that you already know people who work there, or people who know people you know who might be willing to provide an introduction or recommendation.